 - Don’t bring your intact female dog that’s in heat to the dog park.
 If another intact male dog is also there, which couldn’t control himself, unplanned breeding will most likely happen.
 What’s even worse is, if there are two or more intact male dogs are around, there’s a risk that they’d fight over your dog.

 - As much as possible, don’t bring your intact male dog to the park.
 Based on statistics, they are more likely to get involved in aggression.
-If you’ll bring them in the park, be very careful and make sure that they are outstandingly trained and socialized.
+If you DO bring them in the park, be very careful and make sure that they are outstandingly trained and socialized.

 - Don’t bring your dog’s toys, especially if he has possession aggression issues.

-- Ensure that your dog has good training foundation, especially with basic obedience cues.
-This would give you good verbal control over him even if he’s off-leash and during emergency.
+- Ensure that your dog has a good training foundation, especially with basic obedience cues.
+This would give you good verbal control over him even if he’s off-leash and during an emergency.

 - Remove your dog’s leash if it’s an off-leash park.
 This is for your dog not to feel vulnerable and defensively lash out.

 - If there are dogs that are guarding the gate as you enter, wait until they leave before letting your dog in.
 Ask for help from their owners if needed.

 - Bring your dog to their designated area (i.e. small dogs to small dog area or big dogs to big dog area).
 If everyone shares the entire park, make sure that your dog is playing with dogs that are close to his size.
 This way smaller dogs are not at risk.